bagrounds/obsidian-github-publisher-sync/content/topics/linear-processes.md

 Some processes have very nice properties.

 1. The whole is roughly equal to the sum of the parts.
-2. There's little overhead in completing a step in the process.
+2. There's little overhead in completing a step.
-3. The process can be paused and resumed without negative consequences.
+3. It can be paused and resumed without penalty.
 4. Any worker can complete any step at any time without conflict.
-5. There may be finite buffers between steps that dictate priorities.
 6. Collaboration can be asynchronous and uncoordinated.
+5. There may be buffers between steps that may inform priorities.
 7. Little bits of work aggregate over time to produce a result that is not worse off due to pauses, delays, or handoffs between workers.

 ## 🍽️ Dishes